The SALSA MLPA Probemix P405 CMT1 is an in vitro diagnostic (IVD)1

 |CMT1A and HNPP

-gene, five probes in the GJB1
+gene, and five probes for the GJB1

-This probemix contains nine quality control fragments generating amplification products between 64 and 121 nt: four DNA Quantity Fragments (Q-fragments), two DNA Denaturation Fragments (D-fragments), one benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
-More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mpla.com
+This probemix contains nine quality control fragments generating amplification products between 64 and 105 nt: four DNA Quantity fragments (Q-fragments), two DNA Denaturation fragments (D-fragments), one Benchmark fragment, and one chromosome X and one chromosome Y-specific fragment.
+More information on how to interpret observations on these control fragments can be found in the MLPA General Protocol and online at www.mrcholland.com